Semola vs Semolina: A Practical Guide to Semolina Products (Wheat Types & Applications)

 Typically, products labeled as ‘pasta flour’ or ‘semolina flour’ are milled from durum wheat.
 For more information on how to distinguish these products, see the next section.

 In summary, the key difference between semolina and semola lies in the wheat type used – common wheat or durum wheat.
-For further details on durum wheat, its properties, and how it differs from common wheat, refer to the durum wheat entry in the Encyclopizza.

 It’s also important to note that, technically, ‘semolina flour’ doesn’t exist.
 In strict milling terms, flour and semolina are different products: flour is ground to the finest granules, while semolina/semola has a coarser grind.
 Therefore, ‘semolina flour’ is an oxymoron.
 However, this term has become common because many milling products are referred to as ‘flour,’ by customers, with some manufacturers even using it on packaging.